 Sign-up sheet is in the Colonial Room, or contact Karen Martin or Laura Metallo-Bidon for more information.

 New Hempstead Presbyterian Church celebrates with two Easter services:

 - 8:00AM Sunrise Service in Murchison Hall, followed by Pancake Breakfast;

 - 11:00AM Worship in Sanctuary, followed by our Annual Easter Egg Hunt for children.

 Join us for one, or both, services.
 All are welcome!

 Join leaders and friends from across the Hudson River Presbytery for an exciting day of learning on Saturday, March 16th at Stony Point Center!
 Opening Worship and Keynote Speaker is Rev. Aquellah Ligonde, Pastor at Far Rockaway Presbyterian Church and Consultant with Youth Ministry Architects.
 Workshop topics include Storytelling and Youth Spiritual Formation, Anti-Racism Training, Social Media and your Church, and many more.
 Tuition is FREE!
 Lunch is available for $15.
 All are welcome, whether you’re a church member, officer or friend of any Hudson River Presbytery congregation.
 For more information and to register, go to http://hudrivpres.org.

-New Hempstead Presbyterian Church is once again a proud sponsor of the Unity Celebration, honoring the life and legacy of Dr. Martin Luther King Jr. This annual event celebrates the life of Dr. King by showcasing community groups, performers and speakers who carry on Dr. King’s dream to create the beloved community.
-Doors open at 3:00pm on Monday, January 16th at Ramapo High School, located at 400 Viola Road, Spring Valley, NY.
-Stop by and see us at the NHPC table!
+New Hempstead Presbyterian Church is once again a proud sponsor of the Unity Celebration, a community event honoring the life and legacy of Dr. Martin Luther King Jr. This annual event celebrates the life of Dr. King by showcasing community groups, performers and speakers who carry on Dr. King’s dream to create the beloved community.
+Doors open at 3:00pm on Monday, January 21st, 2019, at Ramapo High School, located at 400 Viola Road, Spring Valley, NY.
+Stop by and visit us at the NHPC table!